kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 [General Pod Stages](https://github.com/kubernetes-sigs/kwok/blob/main/stages/pod-general.yaml)

-This Stages will simulate real Pod behavior as closely as possible in the future, which is not perfect at the moment, so the refinement of this configuration is still a **Work In Progress**.
+These Stages simulate real Pod behavior as closely as possible in the future, which is not perfect at the moment, so the refinement of this configuration is still a **Work In Progress**.

 <img width="700px" src="/stages-pod-general.svg">